stevebuik/GraphVizForce/README.md

 Graphviz Force
 ========

-An Entity Relationship Diagram generator in [Graphviz](http://graphviz.org) format for Salesforce.com
+An Entity Relationship Diagram generator in [Graphviz](http://graphviz.org) format for Salesforce.com.
+Graphviz is a free tool that converts text files into diagrams.
+Those text files are what this tool generates automatically.

+This is an example of what you can produce.

 ![Sample](assets/Recruiting+and+Standard.png)